19hours/sg-statutes/Acts/State Courts Act.md

 38\.
 [Repealed by Act 26 of 2005]

-### Costs of certain actions commenced in High Court which could have been commenced in a subordinate court
+### Costs of certain actions commenced in High Court which could have been commenced in a State Court

-39\.—(1) Where an action is commenced in the High Court which could have been commenced in a subordinate court, then, subject to subsections (3) and (4), the plaintiff —
+39\.—(1) Where an action is commenced in the High Court which could have been commenced in a State Court, then, subject to subsections (3) and (4), the plaintiff —

 (a) if he recovers a sum not exceeding the District Court limit, shall not be entitled to any more costs of the action than those to which he would have been entitled if the action had been brought in a District Court; and